Michigan State vs. Butler: Odds, spread, over/under - November 17

 Michigan State vs. Butler: Odds, spread, over/under and other Vegas lines - November 17

-The Butler Bulldogs (3-0) will look to continue a three-game winning run when hitting the road against the Michigan State Spartans (1-2) on Friday, November 17, 2023 at Jack Breslin Students Events Center.
-It airs at 6:30 PM ET on Fox Sports 1.
+The Butler Bulldogs (3-0) aim to build on a three-game winning stretch when visiting the Michigan State Spartans (1-2) at 6:30 PM ET on Friday, November 17, 2023 at Jack Breslin Students Events Center.
+The matchup airs on Fox Sports 1.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Michigan State vs. Butler matchup.
+In this article, you can see odds and spreads for the Michigan State vs. Butler matchup across multiple sportsbooks.

 Michigan State vs. Butler Game Info